-The implementing class will provide a suitable implementation for all property access methods and will throw JDOUserException for all other methods of the interface.
+The implementing class will provide a suitable implementation for all property access methods.

 This element might contain property elements to specify the mapping to relational columns.
 Interface inheritance is supported.

 18.4 ELEMENT column

 The column element identifies a column in a mapped table.
 This element is used for mapping fields, collection elements, array elements, keys, values, datastore identity, application identity, and properties.